 So you are just itching to get a fake tan, but you have dry skin.
-You’d be right to check if using fake tan on dry skin is a good idea.
+You’d be right to check if fake tan on dry skin is a good idea.
 Because it’s not a good idea to use a fake tan or spray tan on dry skin!

 But not to worry!
-We are going to take a look at the skin’s life cycle, how fake tan works, and how to prepare even the driest skin before getting a fake tan.
+We are going to take a look at the skin’s life cycle, how fake tan works, and how to prepare even the driest skin before getting a spray tan or fake tan.
 You’ll end up with a smooth, flawless coverage that lasts as long as possible.

 Skin Cell Life Cycle